 - (a) Materiality primarily depends on the facts and circumstances of each case.
 In deciding whether an item or an aggregate of items is material, the nature and the size of the item(s) are evaluated together.
 Depending on the circumstances, either the nature or the size of the item could be the determining factor.
 As regards size, for the purpose of applying the test of materiality as per this paragraph, ordinarily a related party transaction, the amount of which is in excess of 10% of the total related party transactions of the same type (such as purchase of goods), is considered material, unless on the basis of facts and circumstances of the case it can be concluded that even a transaction of less than 10% is material.
-As regards nature, ordinarily the related party transactions which are not entered into in the normal course of the business of the reporting enterprise are considered material subject to the facts and circumstances of the case. - (b) The manner of disclosure required by paragraph 23, read with paragraph 26, is illustrated in the Illustration attached to the Standard.
+As regards nature, ordinarily the related party transactions which are not entered into in the normal course of the business of the case. - (b) The manner of disclosure required by paragraph 23, read with paragraph 26, is illustrated in the Illustration attached to the Standard.